7 min read

-What is NCR in Construction
+What is an NCR in Construction

 NCR is one of the most fundamental tools for Quality Management and Quality Control in modern Construction Projects.
 Because it actually has a very bad reputation as an acronym in the industry, it is important to understand how it can actually be used in construction today and how a construction project and a construction company can benefit massively from its use.